samjones00/docs/docs/_documentation/mix-tool.md

     $ dotnet tool install --global x

-The same functionality is also built into the Windows [app](/netcore-windows-desktop) dotnet tool which can be updated to the latest version with:
+The same functionality is also built into the Windows [app](/netcore-windows-desktop) dotnet tool, both can be updated to the latest version with:

 .NET Core 3.1 (Windows/macOS/Linux):